New designsystem

 The brand color is red, and I identified 13 unique variations of this red across the website.
 Therefore, I strongly support the need for a new design system that connects to StoryBook.

-16 identified variations of the brand main color red.
+16 identified variations of the brand color red

 Challenges in CSS structure